TechLearnr4S/SLITHERLINK-/README.md

 ## Project Structure

-The implementation is logically divided into three main parts:
+The implementation is logically divided into several main parts:

 ### 1. Graph Representation
 - `Node` represents a grid intersection.